Lillias Hamilton: Afghanistan

-Hamilton was invited by the Amir, Abdur Rahman, to spend six months in Kabul.
+Hamilton was invited by Abdur Rahman, the then Emir or ruler of Afghanistan, to spend six months in Kabul.
 He paid for all of her expenses.
-After she successfully treated the Amir in October 1894, Hamilton became his personal physician for three years to follow.
+After she successfully treated Abdur Rahman in October 1894, Hamilton became his personal physician for the next three years.
 Afghanistan was an inhospitable place for a European, especially a woman, to live.

 Hamilton was a prolific journalist and the author of two fiction books.
-She had an unpublished work titled, The power that walks in darkness, in which she expressed her serious reservations about the Amir's often muddled reforms and his 'iron rule'.
-Even with the Amir's protection, her work still posed a threat to her own life, and she knew that a loss of the Amir's protection could result in her execution.
-Her work, A Vizier's Daughter was a fictional account of her time in Afghanistan in which she challenged "Islamic Stipulations", with sarcasm and perspectives on the Amir, male and female roles in this culture of Afghanistan.
+She had an unpublished work titled, The power that walks in darkness, in which she expressed her serious reservations about Abdur Rahman's often muddled reforms and his 'iron rule'.
+Even with the Emir's protection, her work still posed a threat to her own life, and she knew that a loss of the Emir's protection could result in her execution.
+Her work, A Vizier's Daughter was a fictional account of her time in Afghanistan in which she challenged "Islamic Stipulations", with sarcasm and perspectives on the Emir, and the male and female roles in this culture of Afghanistan.

 In terms of her medical work, Hamilton made a significant impact on the health of the Afghan population.
 Not only did she establish a hospital in Kabul, but she was also responsible for introducing vaccination into the country.
 She expanded on techniques of treatment including maintenance of the four humors of the body based on traditional beliefs and treatments in the Qaran.